kshannon-ucsd/cogs8/pages/syllabus.md

 ### Lecture Attendance

-The purpose of Cogs 8 is to get hands-on with computing.
-Therefore class discussion section is mandatory after week 1 and a part of your grade.
+The purpose of Cogs 8 is to get **hands-on** with computing.
+Therefore class lecture is mandatory after week 1 and a part of your grade.
 I know emergencies and personal issues do come up.
 You will be allowed to miss one class without any penalty.
-For further logistic issues, you will need to talk 1:1 with me.
+For further logistic issues, you will need to talk 1:1 with me or our TA.
 Due to the dynamic nature of this class, I will not be podcasting, therefore it is essential to make the time and effort to show up to our scheduled classroom activities.

-The attendance sign-in sheet will only be available for 15 minutes after the start of class.
-After which you will be unable to sign in.
+**The attendance sign-in sheet will only be available for 15 minutes after the start of class.
+After which you will be unable to sign in.**

 ### Section Attendance

-Section attendance is mandatory after week 1.
-You will be allowed to miss one discussion section as well.
+Section attendance is mandatory after week 1 as well.
+You will also be allowed to miss one discussion section.
 The discussion section is a perfect time to get additional help with programming, learn more about how to use python, or just have extra time to work on your in-class activities.

-The attendance sign-in sheet will only be available for 15 minutes after the start of Discussion Section.
+The attendance sign-in sheet will only be available for 5 minutes after the start of Discussion Section.
 After which you will be unable to sign in.

 ### Office Hours

-Office Hours will be held in the same classroom, to allow students more time to come in and work on their activities and projects, as well as to interact 1:1 with course staff.
+Office Hours will be held in the same classroom (except for Kyle's OH, which will be in his office), to allow students more time to come in and work on their activities and projects, as well as to interact 1:1 with course staff.
 Students will use a sign up sheet for office hours to make sure they recieve the attention the need.

 ## Course Topics, Activities & Readings